Skip to content

 As a conference interpreter you could:

-• work at national and international conferences, lectures and meetings
+• attend live conferences, lectures and meetings

-As a consecutive interpreter you may:
+As a business interpreter you may:

 As a public service interpreter you could: